HPE security service

 NOTES

-and cannot be modified. -
+is set to `true` and cannot be modified.

-The HPE OEM
+- The HPE OEM `RequireHostAuthentication`

-property has been removed in HPE iLO 7.
-Refer to the next paragraph for more info concerning HPE iLO 7.
+Refer to the [next paragraph](#transitioning-to-hpe-ilo-7) for more info concerning HPE iLO 7.

-In iLO 5 and 6 based servers, regardless the value of the security state, OS users must supply valid credentials when willing to communicate with local iLO (in-band) via the Virtual NIC.
+In iLO 5 and 6 based servers, regardless the value of the

-Use ilorest login --force_vnic -u ilo-user -p ilo-password
+Use `ilorest login --force_vnic -u ilo-user -p ilo-password`

 to open an in-band Redfish session to the local iLO.